Guidance notes for writing a Volunteer Policy

 Include statements on induction training and also any trial period that your organisation operates.
 Also, state that volunteers will have equal access to training to enable them to develop their capabilities and personal competence appropriate to their volunteering role.

 Expenses are extremely important to volunteers and are also important to your organisation in helping to attract a diverse volunteer ‘workforce’.
 Reimbursing volunteers’ expenses means that volunteering is accessible to all, regardless of income.
 Including information about the reimbursement of expenses in your policy makes it clear that your organisation values its volunteers and is actively making sure that barriers do not exist to volunteer involvement.
 However, it is important that volunteers are paid out-of-pocket expenses only, or your organisation could fall foul of national minimum wage legislation and your volunteers may be open to investigation by the Inland Revenue and/or Benefits Agency.
 Let volunteers know that reasonable expenses will be reimbursed.
 You should give details of which expenses are paid and to what value.
+Read more about the do's and don't when paying volunteer expenses.

 4. Supervision and support